leftskidlow/JBDC/src/lesson5/narrative.md

 These `Statement` objects, just like `Connection` objects, also need to be closed when you are finished using them and are best included inside the same `try-with-resources` block that a `Connection` is opened in.

 There is also an extension of `Statement` called `PreparedStatement` that is used to execute a precompiled SQL statement multiple times and with greater efficiency.
-As your program interacts more and more with the database you may find that a `PreparedStatement` improves your performance.
+As your program interacts more and more with the database you may find that a `PreparedStatement` might improve your performance.

 For now, let's set up our `Statement` objects that we will use in each of our remaining `CustomerDaoService` methods.